vuex-orm/vuex-orm/docs/guide/store/retrieving-data.md

 // [User { id: 1, age: 20 }, User { id: 2, age: 20 }]
 ```

-You may pass a closure to the 2nd argument when you need more powerful constraint.
+You may pass a closure to the 2nd argument when you need more powerful constraints.
 The argument is the value of the field.

 ```js
 const user = store.getters['entities/users/query']().where('age', value => value > 20).get()